Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 #### Sequential

-A sequential color scale is a gradient of color (continuous or stepped) that runs in one direction.
+A sequential colour scale is a gradient of colour (continuous or stepped) that runs in one direction.
 For example, on a light background, a gradient from light to dark blue, might be mapped to values that run from 1 to 100.

 <div bind:clientWidth={contentWidth} >
 {#if mounted}